 Why Disable Trackbacks and Pings in WordPress?

-In the early days of blogging, trackbacks and pingbacks were introduced as a way for blogs to notify each other about links.
+In the early days of blogging, trackbacks and pingbacks allowed blogs to notify each other about links.

-Let’s suppose you write an article and add a link to a post on your friend’s blog.
-Your blog will then automatically send a ping to their blog.
+Let’s imagine you write an article and link to an important page on your friend’s blog.
+Your blog will automatically send a ping to that person’s blog.

-This pingback will then appear in their blog’s comment moderation queue with a link to your website.
+This pingback will appear in their blog’s comment moderation queue with a link to your website.
+However, spammers and content thieves can also use this feature to send fake trackbacks and pings, which can hurt your SEO.

-WordPress allows you to turn off this feature.
-You can do that by going to Settings » Discussion page and then uncheck the box next to ‘Allow link notifications from other blogs (pingbacks and trackbacks) on new articles’ option.
+You can disable the trackbacks and pingbacks feature by going to Settings » Discussion in the WordPress dashboard.
+Then, just uncheck the box next to ‘Allow link notifications from other blogs (pingbacks and trackbacks) on new posts’.

-Let’s take a look at how to easily disable trackbacks and pings on existing WordPress posts.
+With that in mind, let’s see how you can easily disable trackbacks and pingbacks on existing WordPress posts.

 Disable Trackbacks and Pings for WordPress Posts

-First you need to visit Posts » All Posts page and then click on the Screen Options button at the top right corner of the screen.
+First, you will need to change the pagination settings so that all your posts appear on the same screen.
+To do this, go to Posts » All Posts and then click on the Screen Options button in the top right corner of the screen.

-Next, you need to select all posts by checking the box next to title label.
+Now, you can select all the posts by checking the box next to ‘Title’.

-WordPress will now show you a bulk edit box with all posts on the page selected.
+WordPress will now show the bulk edit settings for all these posts.

-Next, you just need to click on the update button to save your changes.
+Finally, just click on the ‘Update’ button to save your changes and disable pings and trackbacks in WordPress.

-If you have more than 999 posts on your WordPress site, then you need to go to the next page and repeat the process.
+If you have more than 999 posts on your WordPress blog, then you will need to visit the next page and repeat the process.

 We hope this article helped you learn how to easily disable trackbacks and pings on existing WordPress posts.
-You may also want to see our list of tips and tools to combat comment spam in WordPress.
+You may also want to see our list of the best free tools every blogger should use, or check out our guide on how to quickly generate 100+ blog post ideas.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.